Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 **Features of site:**

-Although this site features one main page (which is completely responsive to fit on to any screen size) there are many areas on the page each providing interactive opportunities for the user.
+This site features one main page (which is completely responsive to fit on to any screen size) and  there are many areas on the page each providing interactive opportunities for the user.
 There is a navigation bar above the Title header, there is a picture description showing which hand formation beats another hand formation.
 Below the picture there are 5 buttons, one for each of the hand shapes.
 All the player must do is pick which hand shape they think will win against 'Sheldon' the computer.
 The results section displays how the game played out.
 Finally, there is a "Play Again" button to start the game over as well as links to other fun games in the footer section.

 **The Navigation Bar and Page Title**